ppy/osu-wiki/news/2019-09-30-beatmap-spotlights-summer-2019.md

 [![](/wiki/shared/news/2019-09-30-beatmap-spotlights-summer-2019/osu/loser.jpg)](https://osu.ppy.sh/beatmapsets/852544)

 Out from last year’s Pending Cup comes Yonezu Kenshi’s "LOSER".
-This mapset includes six of the entries (plus a hard difficulty by [yf_bmp](https://osu.ppy.sh/users/1243669)), which all has unique styles that led to high rankings in the mapping contest.
-Highlights include [Yugu](https://osu.ppy.sh/u/3161834)’s grid-based mapping, [AIR](https://osu.ppy.sh/u/2070688)’s unique sliders and flow, and [how2miss](https://osu.ppy.sh/u/4477199)’ clean patterns and hitsounding.
+This mapset includes six of the entries (plus a hard difficulty by [yf_bmp](https://osu.ppy.sh/users/1243669)), which all have unique styles that led to high rankings in the mapping contest.
+Highlights include [Yugu](https://osu.ppy.sh/users/3161834)’s grid-based mapping, [AIR](https://osu.ppy.sh/users/2070688)’s unique sliders and flow, and [how2miss](https://osu.ppy.sh/users/4477199)’ clean patterns and hitsounding.

 The top difficulty of the mapset by [Skystar](https://osu.ppy.sh/users/873961) also deserves praise.
 This map balances movement and visuals, which most recent maps fail to combine.
 The changing flow complements the changing tension of the music well, while the aesthetic remains exceptionally pleasant.
 It is no wonder why this took the winning spot of the contest.